DOUGALD HINE

 Anti-careers adviser

-I've never had a permanent job and I wouldn't want one.
+I've never had a proper job and I wouldn't want one.
 Most of the people I know who have them are miserable.
 I tried pursuing a sensible career for a year or so in my mid-twenties - and walking away from it was possibly the single best thing I ever did.

 If you're trying to figure out what to do with your life - or plucking up the courage to quit that "promising career" that you secretly hate - then get in touch and I'll give you the benefit of all my wisdom for the price of a couple of pints.